-- Over 1,400 farmers have gained knowledge on their environmental impact - Farmers and workers have been trained on, and have started adopting, sustainable agriculture land management practices to boost productivity whilst reducing water and carbon footprints.
-They have also introduced environmentally friendly income-generating activities and enterprises to diversify their incomes and protect
+- Over 1,400 farmers have gained knowledge on the causes of climate change and how to reduce their environmental impact - Farmers and workers have been trained on, and have started adopting, sustainable agriculture land management practices to boost productivity whilst reducing water and carbon footprints.
+They have also introduced environmentally friendly income-generating activities and enterprises to diversify their incomes and protect themselves against climate shocks, e.g. kitchen gardens.
+Next year, they will receive seedfunding to grow these initiatives further

-FACSCA has demonstrated how much can be achieved if the agricultural communities closest and training and can meaningfully input into the
+FACSCA has demonstrated how much can be achieved if the agricultural communities closest to the climate challenge have access to resources and training and can meaningfully input into the design of mitigation and adaptation activities.